diacritics-owo/totem-overhaul/README.md

 ## About

 Totem Overhaul completely redesigns the totem system to be more immersive and challenging.
-No longer do evokers drop a totem upon death - instead, they drop a jewel (of which multiple types that give you different effects upon use exist) that must be inserted into an empty totem bought from a cleric villager.
+No longer do evokers drop a totem upon death - instead, you must obtain a jewel that can be inserted into an empty totem bought from a cleric villager.

 Visit the [wiki](https://github.com/diacritics-owo/totem-overhaul/wiki) to get started.